Staying Strong When COVID 19 Changes the Workplace Overnight

 It helps to know you can count on Concentra to support the health and safety of your employees.
 In our more than 520 community-based medical centers nationwide and in our relationships with a majority of the nation’s top companies, we are continuing to provide injury care and employer health services, such as physical exams and drug testing.
 Our standard Concentra Telemed™ is available for workers’ compensation visits in 38 states, every day of the year, 24-hours-a-day.
 In addition, Concentra centers in 44 states are offering injury care and recheck appointments via telemedicine during center hours, as well as COVID-19 return-to-work evaluations

 There has never been a better time to turn to the expertise of Concentra clinicians to support your employees’ health.
 This article will explore ways business leaders can help their employees stay strong during these unprecedented times.
-But first, take a moment to learn how Concentra is responding to COVID-19.

 How staying strong can help fight the coronavirus